gold-silver-copper/english/README.md

 ## ⚡ Performance

-* Compile-time macro expansion ensures no runtime penalty.
+* Code generation ensures no runtime penalty.
-* Irregular forms stored in compact static slices.
+* Irregular forms stored in static slices.
 * Binary search over pre-sorted data: `O(log n)` lookup.
 * Minimal memory usage and no heap allocation.

-This makes `english` suitable for high-performance or embedded environments like:
+This makes `english` suitable for high-performance tasks like:

 * Procedural text generation for games or other interactive media
 * NLP or AI pipelines